apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why Suki Waterhouse Took a "Bout of Celibacy" Before Dating Robert Pattinson**
+**Trump files to dismiss $500 million lawsuit against his ex-lawyer**

-You can read more about it [here](https://www.eonline.com/news/1387259/why-suki-waterhouse-took-a-bout-of-celibacy-before-dating-robert-pattinson).
+You can read more about it [here](https://www.reuters.com/legal/trump-files-dismiss-500-mln-lawsuit-against-his-ex-lawyer-michael-cohen-2023-10-06/).

 ## Requirements
 - Python 3.8